mhusm/XD-MVC-Client/readme.md

 ```

 Query the current device and connected devices.
 Currently there are four device types: small, medium, large, and xlarge.
-The categorisation of the devices depends on device independent pixels at the moment.
+The categorisation of the devices depends on [CSS reference pixels](https://www.w3.org/TR/css3-values/#reference-pixel) at the moment.
 Unfortunately, it is not possible to detect physical screen size.
 We plan to support capabilities such as touch in the future.
 ```javascript
 if (this.devices.thisDevice.type === "small" && this.devices.othersDevices.large > 0) {